gohugoio/hugo/content/en/commands/hugo_mod_verify.md

 ### Options

 ```
   -b, --baseURL string           hostname (and path) to the root, e.g. https://spf13.com/
       --cacheDir string          filesystem path to cache directory
       --clean                    delete module cache for dependencies that fail verification
   -c, --contentDir string        filesystem path to content directory
   -h, --help                     help for verify
+      --renderSegments strings   named segments to render (configured in the segments config)
   -t, --theme strings            themes to use (located in /themes/THEMENAME/)
 ```

 ### Options inherited from parent commands